Special Weather Statement issued for Bighorn Mountains Southeast, Bighorn Mountains West by NWS - News Break

 Special Weather Statement issued for Bighorn Mountains Southeast, Bighorn Mountains West by NWS

-Effective: 2021-05-26 13:25:00 MDT Expires: 2021-05-26 13:45:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Brief heavy rainfall is also occurring with these storms, and may lead to localized flooding.
+Effective: 2021-05-26 12:30:00 MDT Expires: 2021-05-26 13:00:00 MDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: Brief heavy rainfall is also occurring with this storm, and may lead to localized flooding.
 Do not drive your vehicle through flooded roadways.
-Frequent cloud to ground lightning is occurring with these storms.
+Frequent cloud to ground lightning is occurring with this storm.
 Lightning can strike 10 miles away from a thunderstorm.
 Seek a safe shelter inside a building or vehicle.
-These storms may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
-Target Area: Bighorn Mountains Southeast; Bighorn Mountains West; Natrona County Lower Elevations; Owl Creek and Bridger Mountains; Wind River Basin SIGNIFICANT WEATHER ADVISORY FOR NORTHWESTERN NATRONA...EAST CENTRAL FREMONT AND SOUTHEASTERN WASHAKIE COUNTIES UNTIL 145 PM MDT At 122 PM MDT, Doppler radar was tracking a couple of strong thunderstorms over Lysite, or 21 miles east of Shoshoni, moving northeast at 40 mph.
-Half inch hail and winds in excess of 30 mph will be possible with these storms, along with brief heavy rain.
-The strong thunderstorms are also near Lost Cabin.alerts.weather.gov
+This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
+Target Area: Bighorn Mountains Southeast; Bighorn Mountains West; Natrona County Lower Elevations; Owl Creek and Bridger Mountains; Wind River Basin SIGNIFICANT WEATHER ADVISORY FOR NORTHWESTERN NATRONA AND NORTHEASTERN FREMONT COUNTIES UNTIL 100 PM MDT At 1229 PM MDT, Doppler radar was tracking a strong thunderstorm over Lost Cabin, or 26 miles east of Shoshoni, moving northeast at 45 mph.
+Half inch hail and winds in excess of 30 mph will be possible with this storm, along with brief heavy rain.
+This storm will remain over mainly rural areas of northwestern Natrona and northeastern Fremont Counties.alerts.weather.gov